MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-service-environments.md

 ## Number sequences

 If your scenarios require number sequences (for example, in file names), you can use number sequences that are defined for a specific environment, but that can be used either across Globalization features or for a specific Globalization feature.
 After a number sequence is defined, you can use it in variables and processing pipelines.
-To track its use, look for a value of **Current** for the **In use** parameter.
+To track its use, on the **Number sequences** page, look for a value of **Current** for the **In use** parameter.

 ### Working with number sequences
+On the **Number sequence** page:

 - Select **New** to create a number sequence.
 Then enter a name and description.
 - Select **Delete** to delete a number sequence if it's no longer used.